dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

 Discovery Mechanisms
 -----------------------

-Depending on the values provided in ``input/provision_config.yml``, target nodes can be discovered in one of three ways:
+Typically, the choice of discovery mechanism depends on the `Network Topology <../../../Overview/NetworkTopologies/index.html>`_ in your setup.
+Depending on the value of ``discovery_mechanism`` in ``input/provision_config.yml``, potential target servers can be discovered one of four ways:

 .. toctree::
     mappingfile
     switch-based
     bmc
+    snmp

 **switch_based**